 \begin{theorem} Let $G$ be a planar ribbon graph.
-Then every Bernardi bijection on $G$ is a geometric cycle orientation map. \end{theorem}
+Then every Bernardi bijection on $G$ is an edge ordering map, hence a geometric cycle orientation map.\\

-{\sc First Proof:} Let $\beta_F$ be a Bernardi bijection on $G$.
-WLOG $F$ is the unique unbounded face of $G$, so every cycle is oriented clockwise (one can always lift $G$ to a sphere and project back down, making $F$ the unbounded face, the orientation of cycles changes accordingly.)
-Suppose there exists some relation of cycles $n_1C_1+\ldots+n_kC_k=0$ where $n_1,\ldots,n_k>0$.
-For simplicity we pass to the subgraph $G':=\bigcup_{i=1}^k C_i$ of $G$ and let $e$ be an edge incident to the unbounded face of $G'$.
-By construction, some $C_i$ contains $e$.
-Every cycle $C_i$ that contains $e$ orients $e$ in the same way, so no cancellation of $e$ can happen in the sum $n_1C_1+\ldots+n_kC_k$, a contradiction. $\Box$\\
+Moreover, if $\beta_{F},\beta_{F'}$ are two Bernardi bijections corresponding to adjacent faces $F,F'$ of $G$, then the data describing the two edge ordering maps can be chosen so that they are the same except the orientation of the first edge $e_1$, and $e_1$ can further be chosen to be a common edge of $F,F'$. \end{theorem}

-{\sc Second Proof:} Consider Algorithm \ref{MapToOrder} (The algorithm always terminates, as in any step one can find suitable $e_i$ and orient it.)
+{\sc Proof:} Consider Algorithm \ref{MapToOrder} (the algorithm always terminates, as in any step one can find a suitable $e_i$ and orient it).
 Let $C$ be an arbitrary cycle in $G$, and let $e_i$ be the smallest edge $C$ contains.
 Then $C\subset G_i$ and $e_i$ is not a cut edge of $G_i$.
 By construction, $e_i$ is incident to the unbounded face of $G_i$ and inherits its orientation from a clockwise-oriented $C_i$, so orienting $C$ according to $e_i$ will make $C$ clockwise as well.
 Therefore the output of Algorithm \ref{MapToOrder} will orient every cycle clockwise.
 This is the cycle orientation configuration for $\beta_F$, where $F$ is the unbounded face.